Organization of banking supervision

 - capital adequacy to cover the main risks of banking activities (credit, market, and operational), taking into account conservation, countercyclical buffers and buffer of system significance;

-- management of the bank’s liquidity and liquidity risk limitation, including the compliance with the requirements and liabilities of the bank by the terms of placement and attraction, as well as availability of requirements for the structure of the bank’s assets by liquidity level;
+- management of the bank’s liquidity and liquidity risk limitation, including the availability of a sufficient stock of highly liquid unencumbered assets to meet short-term obligations, as well as matching the available amount of stable funding to the structure of assets and liabilities;

 - limiting the concentration of risks, including limiting the risk per one debtor, a group of interrelated debtors, per one debtor (insider) related to the bank and persons related thereto, as well as limiting the total amount of risks to all insiders and the total amount of major risks;

 - creation of special reserves to cover possible losses on assets and transactions not reflected in the balance sheet;

 - availability of corporate governance, risk management and internal control systems; and

 - disclosure by banks of information for market participants.